DanielleSpring/Final-Project/README.md

 ![dashboard](https://user-images.githubusercontent.com/88908758/151651653-2a693df4-04d9-4787-b28e-d253c8bd6b8b.PNG)

+Interactive elements which will be incorporated into the Dashboard are:
+- interactive filters
+- highlighting

 Pending data analysis, some preliminary thoughts on how our dashboard will be presented are listed below:

 - Summary Analysis - Top Earners, Top positions,